 In February 2023, we opened to children from the term after their third birthday.
-Our new Foundation Stage Unit has two rooms and a garden area and two rooms which can be used as one large space or as two separate classrooms.
+Our new Foundation Stage Unit has a garden area and two rooms which can be used as one large space or as two separate classrooms.

 This page aims to provide the information you may need in order to make an informed decision about joining our governor-run pre-school along with the forms you need for enrolment.

 A governor run pre-school is set up by governing bodies in maintained, voluntary and foundation schools that use the power given to them in the 2002 Education Act to set up and run extended services.
 The pre-school could be organised as a FSU (Foundation Stage Unit) or as a stand-alone group.

 A Foundation Stage Unit (FSU) is formed when a nursery class or governor/trustee-run pre-school and reception class in Infant and Primary Schools collaborate, share, communicate and integrate to provide high-quality effective provision across the whole foundation stage that meets the needs and interests of all children.
 The curriculum for all children of pre-school and reception age is the same, it's known as Foundation Stage.

 At The Beacon C of E (VA) Primary, we are running a Foundation Stage Unit (FSU) which can operate as one large learning space or two separate areas to ensure the children are receiving and/stage appropriate provision.
 The FSU is fortunate to have its own garden which enables children to enjoy learning outside.

 The Early Years Foundation Stage lasts from birth to the end of a child’s Reception Year in school.
 Having a Foundation Stage Unit therefore gives children a learning journey which continues to develop through their time with us.
 We use a variety of published resources across our school to ensure there is a continuity and progression across the school.
 Further information can be found in our Curriculum Statement (available on thePolicies page of our website) and theFSU class page.